How to Get the Apple Watch Link Bracelet Look for Less

-The timeless look of the link bracelet can be yours for a fraction of the price.
-Here's how to get the Apple Watch link bracelet look for less! {.intro}

-Updated May 2017: This article has been updated to include the Pomarks Apple Watch Band Wrist Strap Link Bracelet.

 If you love your Apple Watch and enjoy accessorizing with fashionable Apple Watch bands, you've got to be a fan of Apple Watch's lovely link bracelet.
-It will look good on anyone's wrist, and should go with almost any outfit in your wardrobe!
+It'll look good on anyone's wrist, and should go with almost any outfit in your wardrobe!

 But if you're not prepared to shell out the base price of $449, never fear — the shopping gurus of iMore are here, and we know how to nab that look for far, far less.
 Here's how!